 - Corresponding Use case context.

-- Global ML Model Accuracy information: The model accuracy of the global ML Model, which is calculate by the FL Client NWDAF using the local training data as the testing dataset.
+- Global ML Model Accuracy information: The model accuracy of the global ML Model, which is calculate by the HFL Client NWDAF using the local training data as the testing dataset.

-- Status report of FL training: local ML Model Accuracy Information and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension of data, etc.), which are generated by the FL Client NWDAF during FL procedure.
+- Status report of HFL training: local ML Model Accuracy Information and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension of data, etc.), which are generated by the HFL Client NWDAF during HFL procedure.

 - Delay Event Notification as defined in clause 6.2F.2.